CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnection.md

 ```

 ### -FirewallDevice
-Device within the selected domain used for firewall configuration.
+Device within the selected domain used to configure Firewall.

 ```yaml
 Type: string